LearnToProgramRoanoke/Learn-Python/Zombie-House/lists.md

 **Challenge**

-Consider how the program could be modified to not only get and item, but also drop an item in the player's inventory in another room.
+Consider how the program could be modified to not only get an item, but also drop an item from the player inventory in another room.

 * Before dropping, check that the item is in the inventory list
 * Once dropped, add the item to the dictionary for the current room